Craterostigmomorpha

 The Craterostigmomorpha are the least diverse centipede clade, comprising only two extant species, both in the genus Craterostigmus.

-Centipede
+Distribution

-Their geographic range is restricted to Tasmania and New Zealand.
+Their geographic range is restricted to Tasmania and New Zealand, with one species in each area.

+Description

 There is a single ocellus on each side of the head capsule.
 They have a distinct body plan; their anamorphosis comprises a single stage: in their first moult, they grow from having 12 trunk segments to having 15.
 Adult centipedes in this order, like those in Scutigeromorpha and Lithobiomorpha, have 15 leg-bearing segments.
-Their low diversity and intermediate position between the primitive anamorphic centipedes and the derived Epimorpha has led to them being likened to the platypus.
-They represent the survivors of a once diverse clade.